 The first step in designing your odd space at home is defining your purpose and vision for the space keeping the measurements in mind.

-Since my dog in photo above (Jujube) already had claimed her space in our new place, I obliged to her wishes.
+Since my dog (Jujube) in the photo above already had claimed her space in our new place, I obliged to her wishes.
 So I began a search for a Doggy Dorm and small wall furniture such as a small accent cabinet that would fit in this space.
 The accent cabinet would have to be thrifted or inexpensive so that I’d feel good about drilling a hole in the back of it for the cords.
 Inside I would keep the cable modem, surge protector, DVD’s etc. You can probably fit more depending on what you find.

 I found an expandable Doggy Dorm with a divider so both Jujube and Chico would have their own space.
 They are both senior dogs and get grumpy after while, so they require their own living quarters.
 This Expandable Dog Crate by Richell in size small, actually expands all the way out to take up almost the entire space, but I have small dogs, so didn’t need to.
 It has two doors and the divider is sold separately.